”We never take wrestling home” – an interview with Tamás Lőrincz and Viktor Lőrincz

 When Tamás Lőrincz became an Olympic champion and was interviewed, his words stood out among the many "I did it", "I achieved", "I won" statements.
 He repeated, "I am happy that I have been given this".
 I thought it was then, in these exceptional moments, that the true character of a person is revealed.
 He arrived for the photo shoot with his silver medal-winning brother Viktor Lőrincz: two good-humoured, playful, modest wrestler boys with elaborate muscles and ripped ears.
 They never stop looking for a hold on each other, but there's a certainty in their banter: that the other will never try to overpower him, and would even hold him if he had to.

-- I've read in a previous interview that you were naughty boys.
+- I've read in a previous interview that as kids you were rather naughty.
 When did you become so modest and reserved?

-: Most sports require a certain amount of self-confidence, but respect for the sport and humility are much more important.
+Tamás: Most sports require a certain amount of self-confidence, but it's much more important to be humble and to have respect for the sport.
 In that interview, you might have felt that I wanted to quit after Rio.
 I didn't feel that it was in my career to win another medal, let alone a gold, at the age of 34...
-It was also a big thing that I was able to qualify for the Olympics in the one higher weight class, Viktor had a very difficult time, he was unfairly judged against in the bronze medal match in Rio.
+It was a big enough thing that I was able to qualify for the Olympics in the one higher-weight class, Viktor had a very difficult time, he was unfairly judged against in the bronze medal match in Rio.
 Ok, Viktor was not so modest, but I taught him to be.

 - By the way, how much do you hold up a mirror to each other?